-\$127,400 \ 0.75 coverage level = \$95,550 (your insured revenue after expense adjustment)

-\$95,550 - \$25,000 revenue to count = \$70,550 which is the amount of indemnity paid.

-- (g) If the farm tax forms used to determine your indemnity are amended before or up to three years after the claim is settled, or an IRS audit before or up to three years after the claim is settled indicates the amount of allowable revenue or allowable expenses on such forms was incorrect: - You must notify us and provide a copy of the amended farm tax forms or audit results; and - (2) We will adjust the amount of any indemnity based on the information contained in the amended form, or the information found to be correct by the audit, if the amended forms result in a five percent or greater change in your approved revenue, approved expenses, or revenue-to-count for the policy year.
+- \$130,000 x 0.75 coverage level = \$97,500 (your insured revenue) \$97,500 \$25,000 revenue to count = \$72,500 which is the amount of indemnity paid. - (g) If the farm tax forms used to determine your indemnity are amended before or up to three years after the claim is settled, or an IRS audit before or up to three years after the claim is settled indicates the amount of allowable revenue on such forms was incorrect:

+- You must notify us and provide a copy of the amended farm tax forms or audit results; and - (2) We will adjust the amount of any indemnity based on the information contained in the amended form, or the information found to be correct by the audit, if the amended forms result in a five percent or greater change in your approved revenue or revenueto-count for the policy year.